MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/windows-services/security-guidelines-for-disabling-system-services-in-windows-server.md

 - *Installation* describes which OS the service exists on.

   - If the service is *always installed*, it's available on both Windows Server 2016 Core and Windows Server 2016 with Desktop Experience.

   - If the service is *only with Desktop Experience*, it isn't available on Windows Server 2016 Core.

 - The *startup type* is how Windows determines when and how the service is started.

-- *Recommendation* lists Microsoft's recommended configuration for this service on a typical Windows Server 2016 deployment in an enterprise that's not using the server as an end-user desktop replacement. <!--Repetitive text here.
-Take it out of the intro.-->
+- *Recommendation* lists Microsoft's recommended configuration for this service on a typical Windows Server 2016 deployment in an enterprise that's not using the server as an end-user desktop replacement.

   - *Do not disable* means you should never disable this service.

   - *OK to disable* means you can disable this service if you don't need it.

   - *Already disabled* means Windows disabled this service by default.

   - *Should be disabled* means you should always disable this service to increase security.

 - The *comments* show extra explanations and notes if you need more context.

 ## Default local services

 The following tables describes the default services found in Windows Server 2016.
-To edit the configuration of these services, select **Start**, type **services.msc**, then select **Services**.
+To edit the configuration of these services, select **Start**, enter **services.msc**, then select **Services**.

 ### ActiveX Installer (AxInstSV)